Wismar: 20th century

 By the end of the 19th century Wismar's most important manufacturing branches were the production of iron and steel, roofing-felt, asphalt, paper and machine industry.
 International sea trade took place at the local harbour, which was deep enough to admit vessels of up to 5 m draught at its quays.
-Exports included grains, oil-seeds and butter as coal, timber and iron was imported.
+Exports included grains, oil-seeds and butter as coal, timber and iron were imported.
 Wismar was production site for several railroad rolling stock manufacturers and since 1933 home to Norddeutsche Dornier-Werke of aircraft manufacturer Dornier.
 On 14 May 1881 Rudolph Karstadt opened his first shop (Tuch-, Manufaktur- und Konfektionsgeschäft) of the now well established department store chain Karstadt in Wismar.

 During World War II, it was the location of a forced labour subcamp of the Nazi prison in Bützow-Dreibergen.
 Wismar was heavily bombed and destroyed by Allied air raids.
 As the line of contact between Soviet and other Allied armies formed in Europe at the end of the war, Wismar was captured by the British 6th Airborne Division's 1st Canadian Parachute Battalion on 2 May 1945, James Hill commanding, in accordance with Operation Eclipse.
 On 7 May 1945 British Field Marshal Montgomery and Soviet Marshal Konstantin Rokossovsky met in Wismar.
 In accord with the Occupation Zone Agreements of the Yalta Conference Wismar became a part of the Soviet Occupation Zone of Germany on 1 July 1945, as British troops retreated and Soviet troops took control over the area.

 During the 1949 to 1990 era of the German Democratic Republic, Wismar became East Germany's second-largest port, after Rostock and developed a shipbuilding industry.
 Although the GDR government had pledged to restore the local churches and historic sites that had been heavily bombed during the war, this commitment was for the most part not fulfilled.

 After German reunification in 1990, churches and all historic buildings in the city's town center were restored, and the old towns of Wismar and Stralsund (c.
 110 km to the east), were listed as UNESCO World Heritage Sites.
 In 2011, Wismar became the capital of the district of Nordwestmecklenburg.